 Presenters

-Darrell Kake, Partner, Longton BlackwellDarrell is a partner at Longton Legal and has conducted court proceedings in NSW, QLD, VIC and the Supreme Court of Papua New Guinea.
-Darrell is a NSW Law Society accredited specialist in commercial litigation and a member of the NSW Law Society’s Specialist Accreditation Commercial Litigation Advisory Committee.
-Before his return to NSW, Darrell was previously the equivalent in Queensland.
-Darrell is an adjunct lecturer in the College of Law’s specialist Masters of Law (LLM) in Commercial Litigation and was an officer in the Australian Army Reserve for over 20 years.
-Darrell has prepared many affidavits.
-He secretly believes that oral evidence is best as it most accurately reflects the observations of witnesses, however considers that careful drafting can significantly improve the quality of affidavit evidence.
+Darrell Kake, Partner, Longton BlackwellDarrell is a partner at Longton Blackwell and has been exceeding client expectations in commercial litigation matters for many years.
+Darrell is accredited by both the Law Society of NSW and the Queensland Law Society as an accredited specialist in commercial litigation.
+He is a member of the NSW Law Society’s Specialist Accreditation Commercial Litigation Advisory Committee and was previously the equivalent in Queensland.
+Darrell is an adjunct lecturer in the College of Law’s specialist Masters of Law (LLM) in Commercial Litigation and was an infantry officer in the Australian Army Reserve for over 20 years.
+Darrell believes that honesty, transparency, two-way communication and an obsession with record keeping bordering on OCD are key traits for legal practitioners seeking to perfect their client expectation management game.

 This seminar is part of a series